YueLi-0816/test/omnibrowser_local_deployment_manual.md

 ### Step 2 - Configure supervisord

 The built-in Cache functions of **MongoDB** may usually trigger `Linux OOM-killer` which in turn kills the database process.
-To always have database running, we suggest using `supervisord` to run **MongoDB** as a run-process.
+To always have database running, we suggest using `supervisord` to run **MongoDB** as a sub-process.
 `Supervisor` is a client/server system that allows its users to monitor and control a number of processes on UNIX-like operating systems.
 Learn more at: http://supervisord.org/.

 Make sure before continue: